 Progressive Multifocal Leukoencephalopathy

-Stevens-Johnson syndrome has been reported with ADCETRIS.
-If Stevens-Johnson syndrome occurs, discontinue ADCETRIS and administer appropriate medical therapy.
+Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), including fatal outcomes, have been reported with ADCETRIS.
+If SJS or TEN occurs, discontinue ADCETRIS and administer appropriate medical therapy.

 Carcinogenicity studies with brentuximab vedotin or the small molecule (MMAE) have not been conducted.